 12. Enjoy the View from Sleeping Lion Hill

 Also known as the Kapuntukan Hill, you can enjoy a panoramic view of Legazpi Port and the Albay Gulf from here.
 From afar, this small hill located at the foot of Mayon Volcano, resembles the silhouette of a sleeping lion.
 That’s why the locals fondly call it the Sleeping Lion Hill.

 It’s popular among nature lovers and photographers but its location near the lifestyle hub of Embarcardero de Legazpi makes it a popular first stop before checking out the strip mall next to it.

 Locals and frequent travelers swear by Ziggy's Sisig Krispy.
 It’s one of the best crispy pata or pork knuckles in Legazpi City that makes people come back for more.

 Other unforgettable Bicolano dishes include dinuguang baka (beef blood stew), laing (dried taro leaves with pork belly, chili peppers, and coconut milk), and the kare kare with oxtail and beef laman (meat).

 The vibe at Bob Marlin Restaurant is very laidback, comfortable, and casual.
 It’s great for big groups and family gatherings too!

 Explore Legazpi City's natural and historic wonders.
 If you’re planning to visit this province, check out Legazpi tours and activities that can help make the trip hassle-free.
-You can also check out the nearby province of Sorsogon.
-Read our articles on the top tourist spots and best hotels and resorts in Sorsogon.
+Read our article on the best hotels in Legazpi to help you choose where to stay for your vacation.